Beverly Hills Post Office

 Beverly Hills Post Office (BHPO) is the name given to a section of Los Angeles, California, that lies within the 90210 ZIP code, assigned to the Beverly Hills Post Office.
 Los Angeles mailing addresses with the ZIP code 90210 may be written as "Beverly Hills, CA 90210", though the properties themselves lie outside of the Beverly Hills city limits.

 Description

-Beverly Hills Post Office (BHPO) is a neighborhood in Los Angeles, California, that is adjacent to the city of Beverly Hills.
-Because the United States Postal Service in Beverly Hills serves the neighborhood, residents have a Beverly Hills mailing address with zip code 90210, while other wealthy neighborhoods Bel Air and Holmby Hills have Los Angeles mailing addresses.
-While the Beverly Hills connection makes BHPO—about one-third the size of the city—attractive, land is available in larger sizes, and with lower prices, better views, and more seclusion, than in Beverly Hills itself.
+Beverly Hills Post Office (BHPO) is a neighborhood in the city of Los Angeles, California.
+BHPO is adjacent to the city of Beverly Hills, lying north of it in the hills of the Santa Monica Mountains and stretching up to Mulholland Drive.
+Because the United States Postal Service in Beverly Hills serves this LA neighborhood, residents have a Beverly Hills mailing address with zip code 90210, while other wealthy neighborhoods nearby, like Bel Air and Holmby Hills, have Los Angeles mailing addresses.
+While the Beverly Hills connotation makes BHPO—about one-third the size of the city—attractive, land is available in larger sizes, and with lower prices, better views, and more seclusion, than in Beverly Hills itself.

 The BHPO area itself contains a number of neighborhoods, including Benedict Canyon and Coldwater Canyon.